 If the diameter of screwdriver grip is too small, tightening torque will not be able to be achieved.
-To achieve the appropriate tightening torque shown in the table above, use the following screwdriver or an appropriate replacement (grip diameter: approximately 25mm (0.98")).
+Use the following recommended screwdriver or an appropriate replacement (grip diameter: approximately 25mm).

 In the FX0N-485ADP and FX-485ADP, the terminal screw size is "M3".
+Make sure to use a crimp-style terminal with the following sizes.
+Make sure that the tightening torque is 0.5 to 0.8 N·m.